sayhiben/rails-saas-boilerplate/README.md

 # Rails SaaS Boilerplate

 This project provides a starting place for building software as a service applications in Ruby on Rails.
-To use, clone this repository and start building.
+To use, clone this repository and start working.

-## Current Status
+## Status

 Doubt everything in this readme.
 You're lucky if the server starts.
 See the [**Version 0** Project](https://github.com/sayhiben/rails-saas-boilerplate/projects/1) here on Github to see what's in development.

-### Current Features:
+### Scope:
+_These are not yet fully implemented_

 - Rails 5
 - Authentication using Devise